martonban/NebulaPax/README.md

 # NebulaPax Game Engine

-## What is Nebula Pax
+## What is NebulaPax
-NebulaPax Engine is my interactive experiment game engine.
-Mine main aimwith it is to get a solid grip on game engine and C++ development.
+NebulaPax is a 2D/3D game engine written in C++.
+This engine have a Intermediate Rendering mode based on raylib